-ü Intervention – Proactive planning for crisis intervention, addressing the process for identification, referral, access to treatment and follow-up procedures for personnel who are at imminent risk of suicide.
+- Intervention – Intervention includes proactive planning for crisis intervention, addressing the process for identification, referral, access to treatment, and follow-up procedures for personnel who are at risk of suicide.

-- Response – Sailors experiencing a psychological health or suicidal crisis, as well as those affected by suicide (including shipmates and families, will receive timely and appropriate support.
+- Response – Sailors experiencing a psychological health or suicidal crisis, as well as those affected by suicide including shipmates and families, will receive timely and appropriate support.